meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-12-how-to-scale-meteor.md

 section: pro-meteor
 ---

+> I assume, you are using the lastest version of Meteor

 In the [previous article](http://meteorhacks.com/does-meteor-scale.html), we looked at the problems and possible solutions for scaling Meteor applications.
 But I did not show you how to scale an app in practice.
 So, this article covers that.

 ## Scaling Set-up